 ASK THE DOCTOR

-Will my medical insurance company cover the cost of my Pasadena medical marijuana evaluation and/or the cost of my medicine?
+Will my medical insurance company cover the cost of my consultation and/or the cost of my medicine?

 Unfortunately, not at this time.
 Medical insurance companies, do not recognize marijuana as medicine, and therefore will not cover any of the costs related to your medical marijuana evaluation or marijuana medicine costs.